MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Contacts**, and then choose the related link.
 2. Choose the contact person, and then choose the **Analyze Picture** action.
 3. On the **Profile Questionnaire** FastTab, review the suggestions, and make corrections if needed.
-For more information, see [Use Profile Questionnaires to Classify Business Contacts](marketing-create-contact-profile-questionnaire.md)
+For more information, see [Use Profile Questionnaires to Classify Business Contacts](marketing-create-contact-profile-questionnaire.md).

     > [!NOTE]
+    >
-    > Computer Vision API returns following attributes:
+    > The Computer Vision API returns following attributes:
+    > * *age*
+    >
-    > * *age* - an estimated "visual age" number in years.
-It is how old a person looks like rather than the actual biological age.
+    >     An estimated "visual age" in years.
+It is how old a person looks as opposed to the actual biological age.
+    > * *gender*
+    >
-    > * *gender* - male or female.
+    >    Male or female.
     >
     > The Computer Vision API doesn't return confidence level for age and gender attributes.